ZakariasLaws/raid-constellation/README.md

 The `RAID_DIR` should point to the location of your distribution, which should be `build/install/raid-constellation`.
 The bin and lib directory must be in this location.

 The application use [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving) in order to support different TensorFlow ML models.
 When starting a Predictor with the `run.bash` script, the TensorFlow serving API will start on in the background and run on local host.
-The configuration file is located at `tensorflow/tensorflow_serving/ModelServerConfig.conf`, it only supports *absolute paths* and **must** therefor be modified with the device system paths.
+The TensorFlow configuration file is located at `tensorflow/tensorflow_serving/ModelServerConfig.conf`, it only supports *absolute paths* and **must** therefor be modified with the device system paths.

+TensorFlow serving can be run either from a binary, or more commonly using docker, the startup script supports both.
+If using docker, type **docker** when creating the config file.
+Make sure that the permissions are set to allow user level docker commands on your system.

 The config file should look something like this, (see [TensorFlow Serving Config File](https://www.tensorflow.org/tfx/serving/serving_config) for more options):
 ```conf